tamizh-m/PlaceSuggester/README.md

 # PlaceSuggester
-Web application to search nearby places by providing the location and type of place.
+Beta version of web application to search nearby places by providing the location and type of place.
+Built with angular and spring boot.